 Dongles – or USB modems – and pocket Wi-Fi are becoming increasingly popular due to the cheaper and cheaper prices of mobile broadband.
-Usually you need a mobile broadband plan to make use of either a dongle or pocket Wi-Fi hub, and providers such as Telstra, Vodafone and Optus are all service providers that bundle in their mobile broadband plans with a device, making it an easy one-stop shop.
-So let’s see what’s available, how much it costs and some compatible mobile broadband plans to go with it.
-Below is a selection of some mobile broadband plans that may come with a dongle or pocket WiFi hotspot:
+Usually you need a mobile broadband plan to make use of either a dongle or pocket Wi-Fi hub, and telcos such as Telstra, Vodafone and Optus are all service providers that bundle in their mobile broadband plans with a device, making it an easy one-stop shop.
+Read on as we explain all you need to know about internet dongles and look at the plans on offer.

 What is an internet dongle?